husobee/peerstore/docs/design-document/README.md

 ![Node Transaction Log Use Case](./Milestone3/NodeTransactionLogUseCaseDiagram.png)

+In order to have relative timing in the transaction log I have implemented a simple lamport clock.
+In a distributed system you cannot rely on computer clocks to be synchronized across nodes.
+For that reason I chose to use a lamport clock which is effectively a distributed counter.
+When a client attempts to write a file to the DHT, there is a new request header called "Clock".
+The client will populate this header with it's global counter.
+The node will then check it's global counter, and will respond to the client with the greater of the two counters, plus one, which will be stored in the transaction log with that transaction.
+With this in place we can clearly demonstrate which file operations happened in the correct order across clients.
+If the client is disconnected from the network and file operations occur, the local transaction log will have a zero as the clock time, an indicator to retry those operations when the network becomes available.

 #### Client Transaction Log Implementation

 A client will poll on a determined interval the transaction log for the user.